wallarm/product-documentation/docs/latest/about-wallarm/api-leaks.md

 The **API Leaks** module of the Wallarm platform actively scans thousands of public repositories and sources to check for the leaks of API tokens and allow you to block leaked credentials usage.

+!!! info "Wallarm node is required"
+    For mitigation of the leaked API tokens threat, Wallarm [node(s)](../user-guides/nodes/nodes.md) should be deployed.

 ![!API Leaks](../images/about-wallarm-waf/api-leaks/api-leaks.png)

 This article gives an overview of API Leaks: issues addressed by it, its purpose and main possibilities.
 For information on how to use API Leaks, refer to its [user guide](../user-guides/api-leaks.md).